Ok-subin/Image-Description/README.md

 2) Previous program give Height, length, upper left point and lower right point information of the bounding box.
 After modification, the **four points of the bounding box** are extracted by calculating previous information.
 Save the extracted coordinate information as a text file.

 I just commit source code.
 If you want to compile this YOLO code, You have to download YOLO V3, and modified some code.
-I modified 'image.c', 'detector.c', ''
+I modified 'image.c', 'detector.c', 'darknet.c'.

 ## Usage
 If you want to use this program,